suyash-2004/PingMeSafe/README.md

 ## Contact

-For any inquiries or support, please contact us at [suyash096@gmail.com](mailto:Suyash096@gmail.com).
+For any inquiries or support related to the PingMeSafe Android app, please contact us at [pingmesafe@gmail.com](mailto:pingmesafe@gmail.com).

+We are also looking for developers to support us in building the web and iOS platform apps.
+If you're interested, please reach out to our official email address.